List of Bungo Stray Dogs characters: Arthur Rimbaud

 Named after Arthur Rimbaud.
-He was an executive of the Port Mafia and has an extreme aversion to cold.
+He was a sub-executive of the Port Mafia and has an extreme aversion to cold.
 First known under the alias of "Randō (蘭堂, Randō)," he is later revealed to be a European spy, trying to find a god-like entity, Arahabaki, from within a military facility with his partner, Paul Verlaine.
 Following Paul's betrayal, he was forced to try and use Arahabaki to fight the military, but the failed attempt resulted in a massive explosion that destroyed the facility and Rimbaud's memories.
 His alias was taken from an incorrect pronunciation of his name that was written on his hat.
 His ability, Illuminations (イリュミナシオン, Iryuminashion), allows him to create a hyperspace under his control to the point which he can event disregard the rules of physics, rendering Chūya's powers useless and even withstanding Dazai's nullification to a limited degree.